 Here is how Schiltz explains the court’s thinking: “Defendants concede that Dudenhoeffer was explicitly limited to prudence claims.
 But, say defendants, just about any prudence claim can easily be recast as a loyalty claim.
 That is particularly true in insider‐information cases.
 By definition, these are cases in which the defendant was a corporate insider who served as the fiduciary of an [employee stock ownership plan] plan, the defendant received negative inside information about the company, and the plaintiff alleges that the defendant breached the duty of prudence by not disclosing or otherwise acting upon that inside information.
 In that context, defendants argue, turning a prudence claim into a loyalty claim requires nothing more than adding the allegation that, in failing to disclose or otherwise act upon the inside information, the defendant was motivated by a desire to protect his position as a corporate insider.”

-To this point, the court agrees with defendants, and it also agrees with defendants that—given how easy it is for a plaintiff to convert a prudence claim into a loyalty claim in an insider‐information case—the Supreme Court would have as much concern about these loyalty claims as it had about the prudence claims in Dudenhoeffer.
+To this point, the court agrees with defendants that—given how easy it is for a plaintiff to convert a prudence claim into a loyalty claim in an insider‐information case—the Supreme Court would have as much concern about these loyalty claims as it had about the prudence claims in Dudenhoeffer.
 But this is where the argument falters, as follows: “The problem with defendants’ argument is that it wrenches the more‐harm‐than‐good standard out of context.
 The Supreme Court was very clear in Dudenhoeffer about how district courts should weed out meritless prudence claims—by rigorously applying the Iqbal/Twombly plausibility standard.
 And this Court is confident that, if faced with the question, the Supreme Court would hold that district courts should weed out meritless loyalty claims in the same way—by rigorously applying the Iqbal/Twombly plausibility standard.
 But a judge who is applying the Iqbal/Twomblystandard to a loyalty claim must necessarily ask different questions than a judge who is applying the Iqbal/Twombly standard to a prudence claim, for the simple reason that the elements of the two claims are not the same.”

 The decision further clarifies that the duty of prudence requires fiduciaries to act “with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent man acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.”
 This is an objective standard, the decision states, and so the subjective intentions of the fiduciary are irrelevant.
 “By contrast,” the decision continues, “the duty of loyalty requires fiduciaries to act for the exclusive purpose of providing benefits to participants and their beneficiaries.”
 This is a subjective standard, and what matters is why the defendant acted as he did.